Mark Zuckerberg Denies That Facebook Censors Conservatives, But Admits Silicon Valley Is Extremely Liberal

 — Josh Caplan (@joshdcaplan) April 10, 2018

-In his dialogue with Zuckerberg, U.S. Rep Steve Scalise made reference to a study of 50 online publishers released last month by The Western Journal which concluded that modifications to Facebook’s news feeds have adversely affected conservatives’ market share far more than liberals.
+In his dialogue with Zuckerberg, U.S. Rep Steve Scalise made reference to a study of 50 online publishers released last month by the Western Journal which concluded that modifications to Facebook’s news feeds have adversely affected conservatives’ market share far more than liberals.
 The Outline came up with similar findings after Facebook adjusted the news feeds to de-emphasize content from news publishers.
 Zuckerberg insisted that the new algorithm was free of any political bias.

 Zuckerberg also disputed an ex-Obama digital official’s boast that Facebook and the 2008 Obama presidential campaign were on the same side when it came to data mining.

-Although Zuckerberg told Scale that he was unfamiliar with the Diamond and Silk case, after presumbly being prepped by staff, he later told another congressman that the Facebook enforcement team made an error and the decision, which was determined to be final, would be reversed.
+Although Zuckerberg told Scalise that he was unfamiliar with the Diamond and Silk case, after presumably being prepped by staff, he later told another congressman that the Facebook enforcement team made an error and the decision, which was determined to be final, would be reversed, the Washington Times reported.

-Diamond and Silk, two African-American sisters from North Carolina, say that haven’t heard anything directly from Facebook yet, however.
+Diamond and Silk, two African-American sisters from North Carolina who have one million-plus followers, say that they haven’t heard anything directly from Facebook yet, however.

-Let us be clear; @facebook has NOT communicated directly with @DiamondandSilk.
-We haven't spoken to Mark Zuckerberg or any representative from Facebook. pic.twitter.com/GthvutECRa
+Just so you know; We have not communicated nor have we talk to Mark Zuckerberg or any @facebook Representative.
+Our last communication with FB was on Thursday, April 5, 2018, at 3:40pm when they emailed us and said:

 Trump supporters and others have accused the progressive tech giants of engaging in censorship of right-wing websites and individuals (or those perceived as harboring conservative, libertarian, or populist leanings) through methods such as the above-referenced algorithm changes, or shadow banning, throttling, de-platforming, and de-monetization.
 A number of personalities and accounts on the right have found themselves suspended for alleged hate speech or violations of terms of service under broad-brush or vague standards that they claim aren’t applied to their left-wing counterparts.